anbox-cloud/discourse-docs/ref/glossary.md

 <a name="ams"></a>
 ### Anbox Management Service (AMS)

-The service that handles all aspects of the application and container life cycle in Anbox Cloud.
-AMS is responsible for managing containers, applications, addons, updates and more, ensuring high density, performance and fast container startup times.
+The service that handles all aspects of the application and instance life cycle in Anbox Cloud.
+AMS is responsible for managing instances, applications, addons, updates and more, ensuring high density, performance and fast startup times for the instances.

 AMS uses [etcd](https://etcd.io/) as database.
 It connects to LXD over its REST API.